FranciscoJoseBonet/coder-ecom-bonet/README.md

-# 🛒 Coder Ecom Bonet
+# 🛒 Coder E-Commerce Presentation

 A responsive and modular **ecommerce web application** built with **React** as part of the Coderhouse React JS course.
 This project simulates a complete online store, featuring a product catalog, cart functionality, and user interface components for a modern shopping experience.